emiago/gophone/README.md

 ## Sponzorship

 If you want to keep project future development you can [sponzor it](https://github.com/sponsors/emiago) same as other projects in repo.
-In return you will also get some special features fully unblocked and be notified more about development.
+In return you will also get some special features fully unblocked and prompt-free.
 In this case please contact additionally on [mail](mailto:emirfreelance91@gmail.com) with subject GOPHONE UNBLOCK or similar, and you will receive instructions/build.